 Share Article

-The publication mentioned above consists of three parts.
-At the moment, only the second part (Software Bill of Materials – SBOM) has been published, which describes what the CRA requirement for proof of software supply chains might look like.
-The final version of part 2 was published in September 2024 in a new edition; the full text of this version can be accessed via the following link:
+Part 2 (Software Bill of Materials – SBOM) describes what the CRA's requirements regarding the verification of software supply chains might look like.
+The final version of part 2 was published in a new edition in September 2024.

-The first part, which specifies and explains the multitude of requirements from the Cyber Resilience Act for manufacturers, was published at the end of September 2020 as a so-called community draft.
-The same applies to part 3 of the technical rule, which deals with the ‘handling of incoming vulnerability reports’.
-Both documents can still be publicly commented on by knowledgeable persons until 30 November 2024!
-We will, of course, inform you as soon as we become aware that the final versions of these two parts have been published.
+The first part, which specifies and explains the numerous requirements imposed on manufacturers by the Cyber Resilience Act, was published at the end of September 2024 as a so-called community draft.
+We will, of course, inform you as soon as we learn that the final version of this part has also been published.

 The first part of the technical rule already highlights fundamental requirements for manufacturers and products from the draft document: